agardiner/hfmcmd/README.md

 In this manner, bulk operations can be performed quickly and easily on large numbers of scenarios, entities, etc.

+## * Important Note Regarding HFM 11.1.2.4 and later *

+Oracle recently released version 11.1.2.4 of HFM, which has been completely rearchitected to use the Java technology stack.
+While this makes strategic sense for Oracle and HFM, it comes at a heavy cost - the new version of HFM has a totally different API, which is not backwards compatible.

+This means that HFMCmd cannot be updated to work with the new version of HFM.

+Instead, a complete rewrite in Java would be necessary to provide the same functionality for all versions of HFM from 11.1.2.4 and going forward.
+HFMCmd will continue to work with versions of HFM up to 11.1.2.3, __but will not ever support HFM version 11.1.2.4 (or later)__.

 ## Available Commands